MicrosoftDocs/msix-docs/msix-src/packaging-tool/mpt-known-issues.md

 Whether or not your conversion was successful, log files are generated for every conversion.
 They can be found here:
 %localappdata%\packages\Microsoft.MsixPackagingTool_8wekyb3d8bbwe\LocalState\DiagOutputDir\

 Failure codes are written and indicate any point of failure during the conversion process.
-The error codes are meant to be self explanatory.
+The error codes are meant to be user friendly.

 ## Examples of failures during conversions